Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: METHOD

 \subsection{Fully Test-time RGB-D Embeddings Adaptation}

-By minimizing the aforementioned entropy objective $L_{neo}$ and distillation objective $L_{ckd}$, we can adapt our model fully in test time.
-However, tuning all parameters like that in the training phase is inefficient and could easily cause model divergence \cite{wang2020tent}.
-As the channel of feature map can be considered as a feature detector \cite{zeiler2014visualizing, woo2018cbam}, re-calibrating channel responses has been widely studied and utilized in network pruning \cite{he2017channel}, multimodal fusion \cite{wang2020deep, zhang2019cross}, representation learning \cite{hu2018squeeze, shao2020channel}, etc. Therefore, to stabilize the test-time adaptation and aim for an effective fusion of RGB-D embeddings, we use the channel-wise affine transformation provided by Batch-Normalization (BN) \cite{ioffe2015batch} as our modulation parameters.
+By minimizing the above entropy objective $L_{neo}$ and distillation objective $L_{ckd}$, we can adapt our model fully in test time.
+However, tuning all parameters like that in the training phase is inefficient and could easily cause model instability \cite{wang2020tent}.
+As the channel of the feature map can be considered as a feature detector \cite{zeiler2014visualizing, woo2018cbam}, re-calibrating channel responses has been widely studied and utilized in network pruning \cite{he2017channel}, multimodal fusion \cite{wang2020deep, zhang2019cross}, representation learning \cite{hu2018squeeze, shao2020channel}, etc. \zl{Besides, previous works \cite{li2018adaptive, chang2019domain, zhuang2020rethinking, klingner2022unsupervised} on unsupervised domain adaptation (UDA) share a similar idea, \textit{i.e.,} utilizing statistics of the BN layer as domain-related knowledge.
+However, the UDA methods require the use of source or target data to conduct the adaptation in advance, thus becoming difficult to be applied during test time or online. } \zl{Differently, we use the channel-wise affine transformation provided by the BatchNorm (BN) \cite{ioffe2015batch} layer to stabilize the test-time adaptation and aim for an effective fusion of RGB-D embeddings.}

-The BN layer is widely used in deep learning to eliminate internal covariate shift and improve generalization.
+In genral, the BN layer is widely used in deep learning to eliminate internal covariate shift and improve generalization.
 It performs a linear transformation followed by the convolutional or fully-connected layers.
-We denote by $\mathbf{x}_{m,l,k}$ the $k$-th channel for the $l$-th layer feature maps of $m$-th modality (RGB or depth in our setting), then the transformation of the BN layer can be written as
+We denote by $\mathbf{x}_{m,l,k}$ the $k$-th channel for the $l$-th layer feature maps of $m$-th modality (RGB or depth in our setting), then the transformation of the BN layer can be written as where the scaling and shift factors $\gamma_{m,l,k}$ and $\beta_{m,l,k}$ are adjustable affine parameters, the normalization statistics $\mu_{m,l,k}$ and $\sigma_{m,l,k}$ are updated with momentum.